Skip to main content

 • SDK Credentials - OAuth 2.0 client credentials for direct API access via the SDK.
 Best for production integrations.

-• API Keys — Simple Bearer tokens for the console proxy.
-Include features like rerank controls.
+• API Keys - Simple Bearer tokens for the Platform API and server-side console automation.
 See the API Keys guide for details.

 This page covers SDK credential setup.
 Follow these practices to protect your integration.